stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/README.md

     - `psykal_acc`: OpenACC version of the PSyKAl form of NEMOLite2D.

-    - `psykal_opencl`: OpenCL version of the PSyKAl form of NEMOLite2D using the a Fortran PSy-layer an the FortCL wrapper library.
+    - `psykal_opencl`: OpenCL version of the PSyKAl form of NEMOLite2D using the a Fortran PSy-layer and the FortCL wrapper library.

     - `psykal_c_opencl`: OpenCL version of the PSyKAl form of NEMOLite2D using a pure C OpenCL PSy-layer.